Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Geometric approach for quasi-Painlev e type systems

-where $H$ in~\eqref{eq:CP2} is the hyperplane divisor in $\mathbb{CP}^2$, and $E_i$ are the exceptional curves introduced by the blow-ups.
-By definition, exceptional curves have self-intersection $-1$, while $H$ itself has self-intersection $+1$.
-The linear extension of this gives rise to the intersection form,
+By definition, exceptional curves have self-intersection number $-1$, while $H$, the hyperplane divisor in~\eqref{eq:CP2}, has self-intersection number $+1$.
+The intersection between $H$ and any exceptional curve, as well as the intersection between two different exceptional curves, is $0$.
+Furthermore, the linear extension of the intersection of these two types of divisors gives rise to the intersection form on the Picard lattice of the $n$-times blown up space thus constructed,

+The appearance of the exceptional curve $E$ after a blow-up affects the self-intersection of the lines involved.
+For instance, blowing-up the point $p$ with coordinates $(u_i,v_i)=(0,0)$ at the intersection of the lines $L_1$ and $L_2$ -- in general, linear combinations of $E_i$ and $H$ -- with self-intersection $L_1 \cdot L_1$ and $L_2 \cdot L_2$ respectively:

+After the blow-up, the self-intersection of the proper transform of the two lines is $(L_1-E)\cdot(L_1-E)$ and $(L_2-E)\cdot(L_2-E)$ respectively.
+After a blow-up, new base points may arise on the exceptional curve and usually, to completely remove the indeterminacy, a composition of finitely many successive changes of coordinates is required.
 We will refer to the composition of blow-ups starting from a base point in $\mathbb{CP}^2$ as a \emph{cascade}.
 Sometimes, the blow-up of a base point can give rise to several new base points on the exceptional curve.
 In this case, a cascade of blow-ups can split into various branches.
 We keep track of all blow-ups by drawing the intersection diagrams, depicting the irreducible components of the exceptional divisor for all the cases analysed.
-Furthermore, for the principal cases we will provide the cascades of points at which we successively blow-up the surface explicitly giving the coordinates of the points.
+Furthermore, for the principal cases we will provide the cascades of points at which we successively blow-up the face, explicitly giving the coordinates of the points.
+In the Painlev\'e case the resulting (minimal) configuration of the curves with self-intersection $-2$ determines the \emph{surface type}, represented by a Dynkin diagram.
+In the cases we analyse not falling in the Painlev\'e class, we will obtain a configuration of $-2$ curves and one $-3$ curve, giving rise to a sort of analogue of the Dynkin diagram.
+E.g.\ for the case that we will denote with Q1 we have the following representations:

+where on the left we display the cascades of blow-ups originating at the base points $p_1$, $p_5$, $p_9$ and $p_{13}$ in $\mathbb{CP}^2$; in the middle we represent the corresponding intersection diagram, where the blue lines are curves with self-intersection $-1$, the green lines self-intersection $-2$ and the red line self-intersection $-3$; on the right the analogue of the Dynkin diagram is shown, with the black node for the only $-3$ curve, and the white nodes for the usual $-2$ curves.